maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 <br>
 ![][Image 3]

 As you can see part of the image is clipped.
-Fortunately, there is a simple solution to this problem.
-Add the following CSS:
+Although this solution prevents the bleeding image issue, it's not the silver bullet we're looking for.
+We need the image to shrink relative to its containing element.
+Fortunately, there is a simple CSS technique that will accomplish this.
+Add the following style:

     img, embed, object, video
       max-width: 100%

-And just like that, in all modern browsers, your image will proportionally shrink to fit in its containing element, and with this code you've covered several media types with the same effect.
+And just like that, in all modern browsers, your image will proportionally shrink to fit in its containing element.
+With this code you've also covered several other media types.

 The end result:
 <br>